Best Buy Stops Selling Kaspersky Security Software - Slashdot

 Generally all AV software does is load your system down making it slower and less responsive while not actually protecting you from anything other than exploits from 10 years ago and often not e

+AV software is quite useful when you copy a cart full of floppies, and don't want something wonderful to happen..

-security software is a JOKE (Score:3)
+security software is a JOKE (Score:4, Insightful)

 or, rather, a full blown scam.